larsyencken/coursera-ml-2013-notes/week1.md

 ###  Cost function intuition

 - See lectures for worked example of cost function
-- What does the cost function look like?
+- What does the cost function look like generally?
+    - Think of a landscape with lots of mountains, hills and valleys
+- What does it look like for linear regression and other "nice" problems?
     - For one variable, the cost function is a U-shaped curve, with the best answer at the bottom
     - For two variables, the cost function is a 2d bowl, with the best answer at the bottom
     - For more variables, it's hard to visualise.
 Pretend it's a 2d bowl and carry on.
 - _How will we code this stuff?_ We'll write the code to calculate the cost function, and let automatic solvers find the parameters which minimize it for us.
-Think of it like a bowl, the solver just starts somewhere in the bowl then heads downhill from there.
+Imagining a bowl, the solver starts somewhere random then heads downhill from there.

 ### Gradient descent